Lemon Olive Oil Pound Cake

 This is a rustic cake, deeply cracked and very pretty in its white glaze and lemon zest — and just as moist and springy as can be when you cut into it.
 The olive oil’s bitter and peppery notes bake right out of it, so what’s left is a mild fruitiness.
 It adds depth to the cake’s light lemony sweetness, and it gives it that wonderful pound cake crumb, dense yet very tender.

-Pound cake is the perfect snack or casual get-together cake: You don’t have to get out the mixer, and it comes together fast with very little fuss.
-It’ll definitely set the stage for a book club or afternoon coffee — it’s so aromatic, it makes the house smell very welcoming — but we especially like it at Sunday brunch, where it’s the perfect last, sweet bite after a savory egg dish.
+Pound cake is the perfect snack: You don’t have to get out the mixer, and it comes together fast with very little fuss.
+It’ll definitely set the stage for a relaxing afternoon coffee — it’s so aromatic, it makes the house smell wonderful — but we especially like it at Sunday brunch, where it’s the perfect last, sweet bite after a savory egg dish.

 Our tip: When measuring the flours and sugars for this cake (or any, really), take care to spoon them into your measuring cups and level them off with a knife, rather than scooping them out of the bag.
 You’ll get a more accurate measure, which can make all the difference for both the tenderness of the cake and the consistency of the glaze.

 For the cake: